Brenda demonstrates camera technique to Edwin.

-In January a BOSIA Special Needs Delegation of eleven people spent about two weeks on Ometepe, participating in following activities:
+In January a BOSIA Special Needs Delegation of 11 people spent about two weeks on Ometepe, participating in following activities:

 - Initiated a project with a local doctor to provide assistance to people who are not blind but have serious vision problems.